AngularAdvisers/mBedCode-Angular/README.md

 yarn add cypress --dev
 ```

+If you get an error try installing it again.

 ### Create Cypress Open Command

 Replace the e2e with a cypress open command in the scripts section of our package.json